 Demand forecasting helps reduce risks and make efficient financial decisions that impact profit margins, cash flow, allocation of resources, opportunities for expansion, inventory accounting, operating costs, staffing, and overall spend.
 All strategic and operational plans are formulated around forecasting demand.

-Planning and scheduling production
+Demand planning and scheduling production

-Demand forecasting lets you provide the products your customers want, when they want them.
+Demand forecasting lets you provide the products your customers want when they want them.
 Forecasting demand requires that order fulfillment is synced up with your marketing prior to launching.

 Nothing kills progress (or your reputation) faster than being sold out for weeks on end.
 Proper demand forecasting and inventory control can help ensure a business doesn’t buy insufficient or excessive inventory.

-Demand forecasting can help you spend less money on both inventory purchase orders and warehousing as the more inventory you carry, the more expensive it is to store.
+Demand forecasting can help you spend less money on both inventory purchase orders and warehousing, as the more inventory you carry, the more expensive it is to store.
 Good inventory management involves having enough product on hand but not too much.

 “With ShipBob, we have access to live inventory management, knowing exactly how many units we have in each fulfillment center.
 This not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.”